Gender roles in Islam: Family

 Although there are no elaborate roles for men and women in the Qur'an, it is strongly implied that each gender provides equally significant contributions to the family realm.

-Chapter 4, in verse 34, in the Qur'an, states that "men are the maintainers of women," due to them providing for their family.
-It is implied that a noble "husband’s responsibilities commit him to support his wife and children, provide education for his offspring, be kind and attentive to his spouse, and be good to his affine”.
+Chapter 4, in verse 34, in the Qur'an, states that "men are the maintainers of women," because of the "wealth they have spent" on women and that believing women are "devoutly obedient" to their husbands and/or God and protect their faith ("al-ghayb") or the couple's house in husband's absence.
+Outside of this, there's very little explicit mention of specific gender roles in Qur'an despite difference in rulings regarding inheritance, polygamy, testimony in some cases, dowry and financial support to divorced women, especially when pregnant.
+Traditionally, it's accepted that a noble "husband's responsibilities commit him to support his wife and children, provide education for his offspring, be kind and attentive to his spouse, and be good to his affine".
 These values have remained rather consistent throughout the history of Islam.
 It is culturally understood that women do, and should, rely on men.
 This is viewed not as a restricting reliance, but as an arrangement to protect women from the distress and inconveniences of the public arenas.
 It is because of this ideology that women traditionally do not contribute to the household financially, leaving men to be the sole breadwinners.

 The woman's role in the home, although different from that of men, is also of great value and importance in Islamic culture.
 In earlier times, from a very young age, girls traditionally grew up in the women's quarters of the house called the harem.
 The harem was that part of the house where the female members of the family and household lived.
 It was normally out of bounds to all males except the master of the house, his sons and perhaps a physician.
 Here, young girls were familiarized with domestic activities and were taught Islamic laws and values.